JWST occultation reveals unforeseen complexity in Chariklo's ring system: Methods

 To predict stellar occultations that JWST could potentially observe, we used the Stellar Occultation Reduction and Analysis (SORA) software package \cite{GomesJunior2022} combined with the \textit{Gaia} DR3 catalogue \cite{Gaia2016, Gaia2023} and the NIMA ephemeris \cite{Desmars2015} for the solar system bodies.
 The strategy we developed to run the predictions is as follows.
 We selected the 40 largest TNOs/Centaurs (36 TNOs and 4 Centaurs), then ran predictions for these 40 targets every week for \textit{Gaia} DR3 stars up to a G-magnitude of 20.
-This frequency of re-running the predictions was necessary due to the station-keeping manoeuvres applied to JWST, which changed the position (ephemeris) of the space telescope.
-Each week, we reviewed the updated predictions to identify favourable events, refined these predictions with new astrometric data obtained from the ground, and reran the predictions for those objects.
+This re-running of the predictions was necessary because of the station-keeping manoeuvres applied to JWST, which changed its position (ephemeris).
+Each week, we reviewed the updated predictions to identify favourable events, refined them with new ground-based astrometric data, and reran the predictions for those objects.
 Finally, when we were confident in the prediction, we activated the target of opportunity (ToO) to observe the occultation from JWST.
-Since this was a non-disruptive ToO, it had to be activated at least 14 days in advance of the event.
+Since this was a non-disruptive ToO, it had to be activated at least 14 days before the event.

 Using the described strategy, we identified the occultation by the ringed Centaur Chariklo on 18 October 2022 (UT), with a low relative velocity (2.5 km/s) and a star bright enough to be observed by JWST (K = 15.7 mag) as the most promising event.
 We first identified this occultation on 19 August 2022 (blue line in \ref{fig:jwst_orbit_chariklo_prediction_2}).
-Then we reran the prediction every week to account for changes in JWST's orbit caused by station-keeping manoeuvres.
+Then we reran the prediction each week to account for changes in JWST's orbit caused by station-keeping manoeuvres.
 Our most recent prediction was made on the day of the occultation, just a few hours before the event (green line in \ref{fig:jwst_orbit_chariklo_prediction_2}).
 In just about two months, the path of the star behind Chariklo, as seen by JWST, moved 110 km, enough to miss the occultation by the main body.
 Furthermore, the instant of occultation also shifted by 1.5 minutes.